rootmeansquare/sakyimaadeng/README.md

 We would like to cordially invite you to join our long-awaited engagement celebration.
 This special occasion is not only a celebration of our love but also a heartfelt expression of our gratitude to our friends and family who have watched and supported our friendship grow to where it is today.
 We couldn't have done it without you!

-Date: Sep 2 2023
+Date: Sep 16 2023

-Location: Cape Taibusa Nature Park, Chiba
+Location: Orange Mura Auto Camping Ground, Chiba

 Please note that the campsite is located in a remote area and may take approximately 3 hours to reach by public transit.
 We encourage you to check the "access" section for detailed directions before RSVPing.
 Consider yourselves warned!

 We have arranged for delicious catering (shoutout to Thomas) and a wide selection of drinks to keep the party going all night long.
-Feel free to bring your camping gear, outdoor games, and fun little anecdotes to share.
+Bring your camping gear, outdoor games, and fun little anecdotes to share.

 We look forward to celebrating this joyous occasion, and toasting to more unforgettable memories.